hoanganhduc/hoanganhduc.github.io/_posts/2026-06-13-coding-system-rebuild.md

 - *Example.* "Get me the PDF of the Nishimura reconfiguration survey."
 The Zotero skill searches the library and returns the attachment; if it isn't there, a separate downloader (`getscipapers`) fetches it by DOI/ISBN/title.
 Adding a new arXiv paper automatically sets its type to *manuscript*, renames the PDF to a consistent pattern, and asks which collection it belongs to.

+Ingestion is powered by a local **Zotero Translation Server** — a small Docker service (the same engine behind the Zotero browser connector) that turns a URL, DOI, or identifier into a fully-catalogued item with correct metadata.
+It's what makes one-command "add this paper" work, and the rebuild restores it along with the library config (see [`INSTALL.md`](https://github.com/hoanganhduc/coding-system-rebuild/blob/main/docs/INSTALL.md)).

 Daily **arXiv / Semantic Scholar** and **RSS** digests surface new papers on tracked topics.
 (Some download methods are a separate topic, discussed [here]({% post_url 2025-05-05-một-số-phương-pháp-tải-bài-báo-khoa-học %}).)

 ## Multi-agent tasks